ThatStella7922/make_and_flash_logo/README.md

 A bundle to convert and flash a logo to your Pinecil.

 I originally wrote this small "utility" (more like script) to make flashing a logo to my Pinecil easier, as entering the commands manually to convert, convert again and then flash to my Pincil was getting really annoying.
 After a bit of time, I had this ready and after some polishing up, I decided it was ready to be released.\
-The user experience is a bit rough around the edges but it's functional.
+Now, the user experience is pretty decent.

 Expect updates, as this is gonna be my little "project" for the next little while.

+### Features
+- Quick and easy logo conversion and flashing
+- Good (it's still a command prompt window) user experience
+- Error handling
+- Basic Preferences system
+- ???

 ### Requirements
 - Windows 10 x64 PC